 9. Special Processes

-Bowhead shall preapprove the use of special process by the supplier.
-The use of a Bowhead approved special process does not relieve the supplier from responsibility to furnish acceptable supplies.
-The following are considered special processing, as a minimum: Plating Operations, Chemical Processing, Chemical Cleaning, Nondestructive Testing, Welding/Brazing, CARC painting, other specialty coatings.
-QPL approved/certified processes (such as Mil Spec processes) require no further approvals from Bowhead.
+Bowhead retains approval authority for the use of special processes by the Supplier and its sub-tier Suppliers.
+The use of a Bowhead approved special process does not relieve the Supplier from responsibility to furnish acceptable supplies.
+Bowhead defines a special process as any process where the resulting output cannot be verified by subsequent monitoring and measurement.
+The following special processes include, but are not limited to: Plating Operations, Soldering, Chemical Processing, Chemical Cleaning, Nondestructive Testing, Welding/Brazing, CARC painting, other specialty coatings.

 10. Supplier Control